 Public: You have to buy a Bip card that cost 2.24$.
 Micros always cost 1$ per trip, and the metro ranges from 0.90$ to 1.05$, depending on the time.
 If you ride the bus then transfer to the metro within 60 minutes, you will just be charged the difference in fare.

 Taxi: 0.97$ for 1km.
 Please note that its normal to cheat on tourists.
 I did not watch the tariff, and I paid 35$ for 5 km!!!

 Food: Expensive to eat out in a restaurant in Santiago, easily 15$ for a lunch for one person.
 Fast foods and food stands (hot-dogs, empanadas, churrascos, chips, burgers, pizza slices) are cheaper (2-5$) and can be found very often.
-There is a big, main mercado, where you can eat for 5-6$ in Santiago.
+There is a big, main mercado, where you can eat a big main meal for 5-6$ in Santiago.